css4j/echosvg/README.md

 handle images in the Scalable Vector Graphics (SVG) format for various purposes, such as viewing, generation or manipulation.

- EchoSVG supports most of modern CSS, and is partly compatible with SVG2.
+ EchoSVG supports most of modern CSS and is partly compatible with SVG2.
+Runs on Java 8 or later (forthcoming Version 3.0 shall require Java 11).

 This document mostly contains information of interest to developers, like how to build from source or run tests.
 If you want general information (like how to use